 The area is popular for their quality olive oil and white asparagus too, something you may not have tried at home before.

 Where will your Italy food tour get started?
+Being one of the most exciting countries in the world, we are really curious about your answer!
 Let us know in the comments below.